NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

     D_{JS} \left(P || Q \right) = \frac{1}{2} \left[ D_{KL} \left(P \Bigg|\Bigg| \frac{1}{2}(P+Q) \right) + D_{KL} \left(Q \Bigg|\Bigg| \frac{1}{2}(P+Q) \right)\right]

 and is a method of measuring the similarity between two probability distributions.

-Jensen-Shannon Distance is then defined as the squared root of Jensen-Shannon divergence and is a proper distance metric.
+**Jensen-Shannon Distance** is then defined as the squared root of Jensen-Shannon divergence and is a proper distance metric.

-As we see for
+As mentioned, NannyML calculates drift performing two sample set comparisons.
+One sample is usually the whole reference data while the other comes from the data of the chunk we are calculating drift for.
+When calculating JS Distance for categorical data NannyML uses the reference data to split the data into bins with each categorical value corresponding to a bin in the reference sample.
+If the any data from the chunk sample have different unique values a new bin created for them.
+The new bins relative frequency for the reference sample is set to 0.
+The relative frequency for each bin is calculated for the reference and chunk samples.
+Those results are then used to calculate the Hellinger Distance.

-categorical data, JS distance is calculated based on the relative frequencies of each category in reference and analysis data.
-The intuition is that it measures an *average* of all changes in relative frequencies of categories.
+The intuition behind Jensen-Shannon is that it measures an *average* of all changes in relative frequencies of categories.
 Frequencies are compared by dividing one by another, therefore JS distance, just like Chi-squared statistic, is sensitive to changes in less frequent classes.
 This means that an absolute change of 1 percentage point for less frequent class will have stronger contribution to the final JS distance value than the same change in more frequent class.
 For this reason it may not be the best choice for categorical variables with many low-frequency classes or high cardinality.